Lanastazi-codes/Code-Generator/README.md

 }
 ```

--   And from the second method I learned to make an array of numbers representing a key code
+-   From the second method I learned to make an array of numbers representing a key code

 ```js
 const characterCodes = Array.from(Array(26)).map((_, i) => i + 97);